Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Case Study: Rotterdam to Schiphol

 \section{Case Study: Rotterdam to Schiphol}

 To evaluate the effect of using the flexibility of other agents, we consider the example of rerouting trains in a busy railway network.
 When disturbances occur in railway network operations, trains are delayed, and in some cases, they must be rerouted.
 If the tracks are already occupied close to full capacity, it is very difficult to fit this rerouting into the schedule.
-Therefore, it becomes necessary to adjust the schedule slightly to accommodate delayed trains.

-Specifically, we consider the tight schedule in the Netherlands, where train services are frequent and are expected to become even more metro-like in the next few years \cite{ProRail2024}[p.21].
-The railway network in the Netherlands is mostly double-track, and in some cases, it is even quadruple-track, allowing trains to be rerouted along an alternative track.
-In that case, the replanning must consider the trains originally planned to use that track, preferably without significantly disturbing their planned service.
+It thus becomes necessary to adjust the schedule slightly to accommodate delayed trains.
+Specifically, we consider the tight schedule in the Netherlands, where train services are frequent and expected to become even more metro-like in the next few years \cite{ProRail2024}[p.21].
+The railway network in the Netherlands is mostly double-track, allowing trains to be rerouted to an alternative track.
+Then, replanning must consider the trains originally scheduled to use that track, preferably without disrupting their service too much.

-A high-speed line (HSL) runs between the stations of Rotterdam Central and Schiphol Airport to facilitate easy travel between two of the largest cities: Amsterdam and Rotterdam.
-This line is also used for international trains to Brussels, Paris, and London.
-However, the high-speed line is particularly prone to issues: train punctuality is only 69\% on this line, compared to 89\% on the rest of the network \cite{NS2024annual}.
-When the HSL is unavailable due to large disturbances, trains scheduled to use it must be rerouted over the regular network, through Leiden and The Hague (see Figure~\ref{fig:hsl}).
-In this case, the previously discussed algorithm (@MAEDeR) for the Multi-Agent Execution Delay Replanning problem falls short because the schedule is so tight that no complete path can be found between the regular trains.
-Therefore, we must slightly delay some of the regular trains to make room for the HSL-rescheduled trains; otherwise, they cannot be scheduled at all.
+A high-speed line (HSL) runs between Rotterdam Central and Schiphol Airport to facilitate easy travel between two of the largest cities: Amsterdam and Rotterdam.
+However, the HSL is particularly prone to issues: train punctuality is only 69\% on this line, compared to 89\% on the rest of the network \cite{NS2024annual}.
+When the HSL is unavailable due to large disruptions, trains scheduled to use it must be rerouted over the regular network, through Leiden and The Hague (Figure~1 in the Appendix\footnote{See extended version at \url{https://arxiv.org/abs/2601.04884}.}).
+In this case, the previously discussed algorithm (@MAEDeR) for the Multi-Agent Execution Delay Replanning problem falls short because the timetable is so tight that no complete path fits between the regular trains.
+So, we must slightly delay some of the regular trains to allow for the HSL-rescheduled trains to be scheduled at all.